danielroe/roe.dev/content/blog/diversity.md

 But there's diversity amongst developers.
 We have different needs.

-If we take that seriously - if value empathy - then the value of diversity within a team isn't controversial at all.
+If we take that seriously - if we value empathy - then the value of diversity within a team isn't controversial at all.

 Sometimes diversity and capability are seen as opposite poles.
-And that's an insult, honestly, that I won't even bother to respond to.
+And that's an insult, honestly, that I won't even bother responding to.
 If you think that, please take a long hard look in the mirror.

 It should go without saying, but I would _love_ to see increased diversity of backgrounds in the Nuxt team and contributors.